dasch-swiss/dsp-docs/docs/developers/dsp-api/introduction.md

 </text>
 ```

-The text and markup can then be searched using the search language [Gravsearch](api-reference/api-v2/query-language.md).
+The text and markup can then be searched using the search language Gravsearch (TODO: add link).
 When the document is retrieved, DSP-API converts it back to the original XML.

 ## Using Gravsearch for searches

-DSP-API provides a search language, [Gravsearch](api-reference/api-v2/query-language.md), that is based on the SPARQL language.
+DSP-API provides a search language called Gravsearch that is based on the SPARQL language.
 Gravsearch supports DSP’s humanites-focused data structures, including calendar-independent dates and standoff markup, as well as fast full-text searches.
 This allows for combining text-related criteria with any other criteria in searches.
-Examples for queries and how to build queries you can find [here](api-reference/api-v2/query-language.md).
+TODO: add link to Gravsearch doc.